 The open-plan office – it’s been the source of much debate over the years.
 Inspired by the German workspaces in the 1950s, ‘open-plan’ became a buzz-word in the working world, thought to inspire collaboration, teamwork and increase efficiency.
-But does it have a place in 2016?
+But where does it sit in today’s world of flexible working?

 To understand this debate fully, we need to take a closer look at the two main types of character that exist in the workplace: the introvert and the extrovert.
 When we refer to these personality types, we’re not talking about how outgoing or shy they are – you could be the most sociable person in the office and still be an introvert.